A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: BNP inference for the first order frequencies

 \section{BNP inference for the first $r$ order frequencies}

-As SSPs, SSPs with ordering assume $n\geq1$ observable samples from a generic population of individuals, with each individual taking a value in a (possibly infinite) discrete space of symbols, and then consider $m\geq1$ additional unobservable sample from the same population.
+In analogy with SSPs, SSPs with ordering assume $n\geq1$ observable samples from a population of individuals, with each individual taking a value in a (possibly infinite) discrete space of symbols, and then consider $m\geq1$ additional unobservable sample from the same population.
 The critical difference between SSPs and SSPs with ordering lies in the definition of the (discrete) functional of interest: while in SSPs such a functional is ``invariant" with respect to species ordering and deals with the species' composition of the additional samples, in SSPs with ordering the functional is not ``invariant" with respect to species ordering and deals with the species' composition of both the additional samples and the enlarged sample.
-The estimation of the first $r$ order frequencies is arguably the most natural example of SSPs, as it is the unseen-species problem in the context of SSPs.
-Assuming $n$ observable samples to be modeled as a random sample $((T_{1},X_{1}),\ldots,(T_{n},X_{n}))$ from the ordered PYP $Q$, i.e.
+The estimation of the first $r$ order frequencies is arguably the most natural example of SSPs with ordering.
+Assuming $n$ observable samples to be modeled as a random sample $((T_{1},X_{1}),\ldots,(T_{n},X_{n}))$ from the ordered PYP $Q$: